hcientist/OnlinePythonTutor/unsupported-features.md

 - https iframe embedding with non-Python languages
 - Other languages are not likely to get supported at this point due to lack of time
 - Standalone application or offline mode (you can try to install it yourself but I don't have time to provide tech support for local installations)
+- Editing multiple source code files (Python Tutor is *not* a replacement for an IDE)
+- Integration with other programming environments like Jupyter Notebooks, IDEs, text editors, etc.

 Look through these issue trackers for more known bugs and unsupported features:
 - https://github.com/pgbovine/OnlinePythonTutor/issues